 Before 1386, the church was rebuilt and transformed into a larger three-aisle building.
 In the same year, construction works were settled with master Clawis, Heynrich Berynger and Nicclos Becker.
 In 1413, a donation was made to start the construction of the chancel, and after 1417, the chapel of the clothiers’ guild was erected.
 In the years 1450-1468, the parish priest and canon Martin Cromer enlarged the body of the church by rebuilding the chancel and raising the central nave.
 As a result, the church became a basilica building.
 During the reign of Frederick I of Legnica, the southern tower was raised, to which the ruler gave his consent in 1487.
 From then on, the church had two towers of different heights and finials.

-In 1822, the church was burned down by a lightning strike, but was quickly rebuilt.
-On the occasion, the nave was extended, transforming the temple into a hall building again, and two new towers of the same height were built in the west elevation.
-In 1905, the next reconstruction of the temple began.
-A three-span sacristy was built, walls were extended, and a prince’s lodge and an organ gallery were erected inside.
-During the renovation works internal side galleries were removed and new stained glass windows were made.
-The interior of the church was painted in a bright color, and the pillars in geometric patterns.
-Extensive works also included towers, roofs and southern chapels.
+In 1822, the church burned down after a lightning strike, as a result of which the upper part of the south tower collapsed.
+The chancel vault was also damaged and then dismantled.
+In the years 1824-1828 the church was rebuilt, and at the same time the side aisles were raised, transforming the church into a hall building again.
+The façade was also transformed to have towers of the same height and shape.
+In 1905, another three-year reconstruction began, during which the vaults of the sacristy and the Cloth Makers Chapel were renovated.
+During the renovation works, internal side galleries were removed and new stained glass windows were made.
+The interior of the church was painted in a light color, and the pillars with geometric patterns.
+Extensive work was also carried out on towers and roofs.

 Pilch J., Leksykon zabytków architektury Dolnego Śląska, Warszawa 2005.